GServlet/gservlet-site/content/contribute/_index.md

 ## Contributing code

-If you know the area you want to contribute to, this is great, but if you are looking for some first contributions, we try to maintain a list of tickets of possible easy contributions that could get you started on your journey to become a committer.
+If you have a great idea and want to contribute it to our codebase.
+You can follow these instructions on your journey to become a GServlet committer.

+Fork the [project](https://github.com/GServlet/gservlet-api) and create a local clone.

+### Create a pull request

+* test your code
+* commit your changes in your local branch
+* push your changes to your remote branch on Github
+* send us a pull request

 ## Continuous Integration
 As a continuous integration platform, [Travis CI](https://travis-ci.com/GServlet/gservlet-api) supports our development process by automatically building and testing code changes, providing immediate feedback on the success of the change.